grafi-tt/sayhisort/README.md

 ### Sorting short sequences

-This phase takes non-neglible time, but anyway it takes only O(N) time.
+It takes small but non-negligible time.

 When the sequence length is less than or equals to 8, odd-even sort is used.
-(Don't confuse with Batcher's odd-even merge sort.)
 It's stable and parallelizable by superscalar execution.

-The loop calling odd-even sort is optimized to reduce overhead of dispatching specialized odd-even sort routines.
-The author is relucutant to further optimization, because it likely bloats up inlined code size.
+The loop dispatching specialized odd-even sort function is heavily optimized.
+The author is reluctant to further optimization, because it likely bloats up inlined code size.

 ### Sorting unique keys

-This phase takes negligible time, so it isn't worth of micro-optimization.
-Let K be the number of unique keys collected, which is at most 2√N.
+Its compuation is negligible at now, so it isn't worth of micro-optimization.

 To de-interleave imitation buffer, bin-sorting is used if the data buffer can be used as a auxiliary space.
-Otherwise novel O(K logK) algorithm is used, that iteratively rotate skewed parts.
-See comments of `DeinterleaveImitation` for detail.
+Otherwise novel O(K logK) algorithm is used, where K is the number of unique keys collected.
+This algorithm iteratively rotate skewed parts.
+See [comments](https://github.com/grafi-tt/sayhisort/blob/1a5833f27aaeeb9c463a971ceabd35f51af4c9a9/sayhisort.h#L476-L485) for detail.

-The data buffer is sorted by ShellSort, using [Ciura's gap sequence](https://en.wikipedia.org/wiki/Shellsort#Computational_complexity).
-It's very fast in practice.
+The data buffer is sorted by ShellSort with [Ciura's gap sequence](https://en.wikipedia.org/wiki/Shellsort#Computational_complexity), which is very fast in practice.
 From theoretical viewpoint, time complexity is O(N) even if ShellSort were O(K^2).
 Actual worst-case time complexity is likely much better.

 ### Rotation sub-algorithm

-Uses [Helix rotation](https://github.com/scandum/rotate#helix-rotation) for large data, because of it's simple control flow and memory access friendly to cache memory.
+Uses [Helix rotation](https://github.com/scandum/rotate#helix-rotation) for large data, because of it's simple control flow and memory cache memory friendliness.
 Switches to triple reversal when data becomes small, to avoid integer modulo operation in Helix rotation.

 ### Binary search sub-algorithm

 Uses [monobound binary search](https://github.com/scandum/binary_search).
-In general, the number of comparison to identify an item from N choices is at most `ceil(log2(N))`.
-The algorithm always performs this fixed number of comparisons.
-Though there maybe a redundant computation, branch prediction improvement certainly wins.
+In general, the number of comparison to identify an item from N choices is at most ceil(log2(N)).
+It always performs this fixed number of comparisons.
+Though there maybe a redundant comparison, branch prediction improvement certainly wins.

 ### Optimal sequence division

-Sequences are divided as evenly as possible if the input length is non-power-of-2.
-In principle, the length of sequences is treated as a rational number.
+Data are divided to sequences as evenly as possible if the input length is non-power-of-2.
+In principle, the length of each sequence is treated as a rational number.
 Actual implementation uses bit operations for the sake of efficiency.
 The author knew this technique from [WikiSort](https://github.com/BonzaiThePenguin/WikiSort/blob/master/Chapter%202.%20Merging.md).